Azure/PSRule.Rules.Azure/docs/en/rules/Azure.APIM.MinAPIVersion.md

 ### Configure with Azure template

-To deploy API Management instances that pass this rule:
+To deploy API Management services that pass this rule:

 - Set the `apiVersion` property to `'2021-08-01'` or newer.
 - Set the `properties.apiVersionConstraint.minApiVersion` property to `'2021-08-01'` or newer.